-Full TitleA Phase I/II of the Bruton’s Tyrosine Kinase (BTK) Inhibitor, Ibrutinib, in Patients with Refractory/Recurrent Primary Central Nervous System Lymphoma (PCNSL) and Refractory/Recurrent Secondary Central Nervous System Lymphoma (SCNSL)
+Full TitleA Phase I/II trial of the Bruton’s Tyrosine Kinase (BTK) Inhibitor, ibrutinib, in Patients with Newly diagnosed or Refractory/Recurrent Primary Central Nervous System Lymphoma (PCNSL) and Refractory/Recurrent Secondary Central Nervous System Lymphoma (SCNSL)

 Ibrutinib is a drug approved to treat chronic lymphocytic leukemia and mantle cell lymphoma.
 It works by blocking a protein inside cancer cells called Bruton’s tyrosine kinase (BTK), which helps cancer cells to live and grow.
 It is a capsule that is taken orally (by mouth).